Lebanese Civil War: Iranian involvement and founding of Hezbollah

+Suicide bombings against Americans and Europeans in Lebanon

 On 18 April 1983, a suicide bombing attack at the U.S. Embassy in West Beirut killed 63, beginning a series of attacks against U.S. and Western interests in Lebanon.

 On 23 October 1983, a devastating Iranian-sponsored suicide bombing targeted the barracks of U.S. and French forces in Beirut, killing 241 American and 58 French servicemen.
 On 18 January 1984, American University of Beirut President Malcolm H. Kerr was murdered.

 Anti-U.S. attacks continued even after U.S. forces withdrew, including a bombing of the U.S. embassy annex in East Beirut on 20 September 1984, which killed 24, including 2 U.S. servicemen.

 On 1 July 1985, following the hijacking of a TWA aeroplane which eventually landed at Beirut airport, President Reagan issued a ban on all flights to and from Lebanon.
-The travel ban that was only lifted 10 years later in 1997.
+The ban was lifted after 12 years.

 February 6 Intifada

 The February 6 uprising in West Beirut or the February 6 Intifada, was a battle where the parties of West Beirut, led by the Amal Movement, decisively defeated the Lebanese Army.
-The day started with the defection of many Muslim and Druze units to militias, which as a major blow to the government and caused the army to virtually collapse.
+The day started with the defection of many Muslim and Druze units to the militias, which was a major blow to the government and caused the army to virtually collapse.

+U.S. disengagement from Lebanon

 Following the uprising, the U.S. Marines' position in Lebanon became untenable, and they were looking ready to withdraw.
 Syria and Muslim groups had gained the upper hand, and stepped up pressure on Gemayel.
 On 5 March 1984, the Lebanese Government canceled the 17 May Agreement, and the Marines departed a few weeks later.